digital-asset/daml-finance/docs/source/overview/intro.rst

 * Application composability

    Building your application on Daml Finance makes it compatible with other platforms in the wider ecosystem.
-By using a shared library assets become "mobile" allowing them to be used seamlessly across application boundaries without the need for translation or integration layers.
+By using a shared library assets become "mobile", allowing them to be used seamlessly across application boundaries without the need for translation or integration layers.
 A Daml Finance-based asset that is, for example, originated in a bond issuance application can be used in the context of a secondary market trading application that is also built on Daml Finance.